Honey Bee Removal & Relocation

 Honey bees have large colonies – perhaps 10 to 20,000 individual bees (Yes, really!), and reaching much more at its peak in a bee hive.
 Because honeybee colonies can be extremely large and removal can be very messy, only a pest management professional or experienced beekeeper can safely remove a honeybee nest.

-This season so far, we have preserved another honey bee colony within a roof from one location, and an extremely large (20k+) honey bee colony from the ceiling of another property.
+Our highlight from the 2019 season -Amongst many other honey bee removal jobs, we also preserved an extremely large (20k+) honey bee colony from the ceiling of a residential property.
 We are delighted to say that this relocation story has been covered by the BBC.
 You can see our BBC Midlands today news clip below.

 Generally, bees rarely present problems as pests.
 However, there are occasions where feral swarms and nests make their home in undesirable locations of a property.